Keystone Korner

-Keystone Korner was a jazz club in the North Beach neighborhood of San Francisco, which opened in 1970 and continued operation until 1983.
+The Keystone Korner was a jazz club in the North Beach neighborhood of San Francisco, California, which opened in 1970 and continued operation until 1983.
 Many live recordings were made at the club.
-Jessica Williams was the house pianist for a number of years.
+In the 1970s, Jessica Williams was the house pianist for a number of years.

 History

 In 1969, Freddie Herrera bought Dino and Carlo's Bar in the North Beach section of San Francisco.
 He changed the name to Keystone Korner, a reference to Keystone Cops, because of its proximity to the Central Police Station on the opposite corner of Emery Lane.
 Keystone Korner began as a topless bar, but quickly changed direction when songwriter Nick Gravenites convinced Herrera that live music would bring in more customers.
 The strength of the music scene in San Francisco allowed Herrera to book young musicians who would go on to stellar careers.
 Patrons filled the club to hear new talents such as Saunders and Garcia, Elvin Bishop, Neal Schon, Boz Scaggs, and The Pointer Sisters.
 Herrera's success made it possible to move across the San Francisco Bay and open a larger room, called Keystone Berkeley.
-He then sold the Keystone Korner to Todd Barkan who converted the nightclub from a popular rock venue to an internationally famous jazz club.
+He then sold the Keystone Korner to Todd Barkan, who converted the nightclub from a popular rock venue to an internationally famous jazz club.